CliffordIsaboke/yolo/k8's/README.md

 # 3.DEPLOYMENT

-Deployed the above files to cloud using the kubctl create -f <manifets_name.yml>
+Deployed the above files to cloud using the kubctl create -f <manifets_name.yml> command.
+The images used to create the containers were the images from the second IP.
-From my last docker-compose exercise I was not able to view the the page due to the error below.
+From my last docker-compose exercise I was not able to view the the web page due to the error below.
+This was the same error that that i encountered after viewing the container logs by using this command. kubectl logs frontend-deployment-8494949d96-5kgdh -c frontend

 ---